 Figure 4d shows the number of fires caused by each factor.
 As shown in this graph, the most common cause for ignitions is campfires (41%); the next most common cause is lightning (34%).
 If we remove the miscellaneous cause category, human causes represent a significant majority of ignitions (61% human causes and 39% natural causes).
-It should be noted that even these numbers, which suggest the predominance of human starts, are likely to be conservative.
-This is because the data is only for national forest areas, which lack the concentrated development and other human-related risk factors that are present in the portions of the study area where private land is dominant.
+However, even these figures, which show a clear predominance of human starts, are likely to be conservative.
+The reason for this is that the data is only for national forest areas lacking the concentrated development and other human-related risk factors present in the portions of the study area where private land is dominant.

 Figure 4e shows the number of fire starts for each day that a fire start was recorded.
 Most fires (219) occurred on days that only had one fire start.
 Less than 1% of fire days had two fire starts and less than .2% of fire days were reported with three or more starts in the twenty-year period.
-These statistics suggest that multiple start days are a rare occurrence compared to fire days with a single ignition.
+The statistics suggest that multiple start days are a rare occurrence compared to fire days with a single ignition.